firezone/firezone/swift/apple/README.md

 reasons.
 Start by checking the system logs for errors -- commonly it is due to entitlements, signing, notarization, or some other security issue.

-One technique is to start a `log stream` in aother terminal while replicating the issue, looking for errors reported by other macOS subsystems hinting at why the Network Extension failed to load.
+One technique is to start a `log stream` in another terminal while replicating the issue, looking for errors reported by other macOS subsystems hinting at why the Network Extension failed to load.